react-native-google-signin/google-signin/docs/android-guide.md

 You can find it at: App -> Release Management (in left sidebar) -> App signing.
 In there, copy `SHA-1 certificate fingerprint` into firebase console for the Android app.

+If you are not using firebase, and your app is enabled for "Google Play App Signing":
+Go to "https://console.developers.google.com/" -> click "Credential" in the right panel -> Find "Client ID" for type "Android" under "OAuth 2.0 Client IDs" section -> Edit -> replace "SHA-1 certificate fingerprint" with the one from App -> Release Management (in left sidebar) -> App signing.

 #### My project includes other react-native plugins which have different google play services versions.
 What to do?

 See ["Choose Dependency versions"](#choose-dependency-versions-optional) above.